New Utility Rates

 Changes to Water and Wastewater Rates

-Beginning October 1, 2019, the City of Hollywood implemented a new, simplified tiered rate structure for water and wastewater customers.
+Beginning October 1, 2019, the City of Hollywood implemented a simplified tiered rate structure for water and wastewater customers.
 Previously, the City had a 15 tier structure.
-The new modified three tier structure is designed to reward customers who conserve water and create an incentive for those who currently do not.
+The modified three tier structure is designed to reward customers who conserve water and create an incentive for those who currently do not.
 This allows customers greater control over their monthly bill.
 The charges for water increase as usage increases.
 Simply put, the more water a customer consumes, the higher the rate they are charged.
 Most common rates for customers located inside the City are shown below, for a comprehensive list of rates please click here.
 Please note rates for utility customers located outside the city are 1.25 times rates shown.

 |Base Residential Per Unit|

 |501 - 1,500||$5.00||$5.06|

 |Usage Multi Family Residential (CCF) ranges adjusted by unit|

 |0 - 400||$2.50||$2.53|

 |401 - 1,100||$5.00||$5.06|

 |Usage Multi-Family Residential (CCF) ranges adjusted by unit|